keonroohparvar/AI_ChessEngine/README.md

 # SPD_Chessbot

 This repository contains all of the implementation for the SPD Chess AI model.
+This is a Chess Engine that I (Keon Roohparvar) led the implementation on for Sigma Phi Delta, the engineering fraternity at Cal Poly SLO.

+The majority of team members were new to programming, so this project was a learning opportunity to give new programmers a change to start interfacing with a fun, difficult project!

 ## Table of Contents
 1. [Folder Structure](#folder-structure)